harshvardhaniimi/personal-website/content/projects/2021-12-30-shiny-app-for-urban-rural-population-in-200-countries/index.md

 -   Choose the level of the urban-rural catchment.

+-   (Features below are not implemented yet)

--   $$Not implemented$$ Partitioning raster could also be Urban-rural classification, Time-to-healthcare unit, etc.
+-   Partitioning raster could also be Urban-rural classification, Time-to-healthcare unit, etc.

 -   The level of partitioning will be decided by the user in runtime.